 If moderate dementia is already established and capacity is gone, the family will likely need a conservatorship, a court-supervised process that costs several thousand dollars and takes weeks to months to complete.
 Avoiding conservatorship is the single most protective thing a family can do for a loved one with a recent dementia diagnosis.

 Facing a memory-care decision and overwhelmed?
-Chat with Polaris on brevy.com to map the option set (CHOICES eligibility, VA benefits, LTC insurance, private pay) and think through the care setting that fits your loved one's stage and your family's resources.
+Chat with Brevy on brevy.com to map the option set (CHOICES eligibility, VA benefits, LTC insurance, private pay) and think through the care setting that fits your loved one's stage and your family's resources.

 How to Tour a Tennessee Memory Care Facility